In Your House 3

-In Your House 3 (retroactively titled In Your House 3: Triple Header) was the third In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on September 24, 1995, at the Saginaw Civic Center in Saginaw, Michigan.
+In Your House 3 (retroactively titled In Your House 3: Triple Header) was a 1995 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the third In Your House and took place on September 24, 1995, at the Saginaw Civic Center in Saginaw, Michigan.
 The PPV portion of the show featured six matches in total, while four dark matches also occurred.

+The event's retroactive renaming was in reference to the main event of the show featuring all three active championships in the WWF at the time being defended: WWF Champion Diesel teamed with WWF Intercontinental Champion Shawn Michaels to challenge WWF Tag Team Champions Yokozuna and Owen Hart in a match where the person who was pinned would lose their respective championship.
+As part of the storyline, the WWF replaced Hart with The British Bulldog due to Hart's wife being in labor.
+Hart ultimately appeared at the show and was pinned to end the match, but since he was not deemed the legal man, the next night on Raw, the WWF Tag Team Championship was awarded back to Hart and Yokozuna.

 With the launch of the WWE Network in 2014, the PPV section became available to subscribers to view on demand.

-The main event of the show featured all three active championships in the WWF at the time being defended.
-The WWF Champion Diesel teamed up with the WWF Intercontinental Champion Shawn Michaels, and they were slated to take on the reigning WWF Tag Team Champions Yokozuna and Owen Hart in a match where the person who was pinned would lose the championship.
-As part of the storyline, the WWF replaced Owen Hart with The British Bulldog, due to Hart's wife being in labor.
-In the end, Owen Hart did appear at the show and was pinned to end the match, but since he was not deemed the legal man in the match, the next night on Raw, the WWF Tag Team Championship was awarded back to Hart and Yokozuna.

 Production

 Background

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-This third In Your House event took place on September 24, 1995, at the Saginaw Civic Center in Saginaw, Michigan.
-While this event was originally known simply as In Your House 3, it was later retroactively renamed as In Your House 3: Triple Header.
-This retroactive renaming of the show was based on the event featuring all three of the WWF's active championships at the time being defended: the WWF Championship, the WWF Intercontinental Championship, and the WWF Tag Team Championship.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+The third In Your House event took place on September 24, 1995, at the Saginaw Civic Center in Saginaw, Michigan.
+While this event was originally known simply as In Your House 3, it was later retroactively renamed as In Your House 3: Triple Header in reference to the main event of the PPV featuring all three of the WWF's active championships at the time being defended: the WWF Championship, the WWF Intercontinental Championship, and the WWF Tag Team Championship.